codeforgso/GoVote/.github/CONTRIBUTING.md

 **TODO**

-The NC Reentry Resources Hub is a volunteer effort.
+The GoVote project is a volunteer effort.
 We encourage you to pitch in!

-The Code for NC Team
+The Code for Greensboro Team